hildogjr/tips/PROGRAMMING.md

 #define BUTTON_PRESS_times 5
 ```

-2. ##### Names of the variable and functions are lower case with a upper case letter to denote a new word.
+2. ##### Names of the variable and functions are lower case with a upper case letter to denote a new word faloow the [Camel Case style](https://en.wikipedia.org/wiki/Camel_case).
 Avoid the _ use and use understandable abbreviations to avoid long names;

 * ###### Good:
 ```cpp